OpenSciViz/cloud/README.md

   ### d.)
 The simplest edit of the agent.properties file would be just the 2 uuids.
 This would induce the agent to look
       at the host network config for NICs (but it ignores bridges) -- it will then proceed to create its own bridge(s).
-      Event when one edits the agent.properties, the agent proceeds with "cloudbr0" and possible "cloudbr1".
+      Even when one edits the agent.properties, the agent proceeds with "cloudbr0" and possibly "cloudbr1".
 For our single host setup a single bridge suffices, so consider editing all bridge entries to == cloudbr0.

   ### e.)
 Another edit to consider in agent.properties is the "use local storage", ensuring that guest VM image files